Registration / Re-registration

 When I log in to the app, nothing happens.
 What should I do?

-You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).
+You likely have a pop-up blocker enabled (in your browser settings or via an ad-blocking extension).

-I was enrolled at UM in a previous academic year but not for the 2024–2025 academic year.
+I was enrolled at UM in a previous academic year but not in 2025–2026.
 I’m having trouble re-enrolling online.
 What should I do?

-You should contact your faculty’s registration office, which will explain the enrollment process.
+You should contact the registration office at your faculty, which will explain the enrollment procedures to you.

 I registered online.
 How do I submit my supporting documents online?